AdminForIinRange/learningnext14restfulapi/Notes.md

 import { Post } from "./models";
 import { connectToDb } from "./utils";

-/* //so when i use Action, i am directing the location of where the data event will be sent to.
+/* //so when i use Action, i am directing the location of where the event will be sent to.
      BTW: React automatically passes the event object to the event handler function */